Page Reviewed / Updated - Jul. 2019

 When a spouse enters a nursing home paid for by Medicaid and the other spouse is healthy and can live independently, couples have many questions.
-Some questions are financial in nature, such as what happens to each of the spouse’s income.
-Other questions relate to their home and other assets.
+Some questions are financial in nature, such as what happens to each of the spouse’s income, while other questions relate to their home and other assets.
 In this article, we address these pressing questions and concerns in order to put families at ease.

 Finally, to avoid confusion, readers should be aware there are several different terms used to describe the non-institutional spouse, which include “Community Spouse,” “Healthy Spouse,” and “Well Spouse.”
 There are also terms used for the spouse residing in the nursing home and these are “Institutionalized Spouse” and “Needy Spouse”.